 After completing admission requirements and receiving notification of acceptance to the university, degree-seeking students are required to register for and attend one of the scheduled New Student Orientation sessions before or during their first semester of courses.

 Students are introduced to academic support systems, general education / liberal studies (GELS) requirements, Degree Audit Report (DARS), career services, library services, scholarship and financial aid information, advising and student services, and student clubs and programs.
 Go to the Orientation webpage to register for an orientation session.
-There is a $10 non-refundable fee, included with the tuition bill.
+There is a $40 nonrefundable fee when registering for orientation.
+This fee is used to improve the overall student transition experience at Metropolitan State University and additional first semester student support programming.

 All incoming freshmen having no college credit at all are required to complete the placement tests that include basic measures of reading, writing, and mathematics.
 As soon as you receive your Acceptance letter from the Admissions Office, you should email the Placement Assessment Office at Placement.Assessment@metrostate.edu or call 651-793-1538 or 651-793-1537 to make an appointment and complete required tests as early as possible.